pyeve/eve/docs/features.rst

 Predefined Resource Serialization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 It is also possible to elect some fields for predefined resource
 serialization.
-The ``embedded_fields`` option accepts a list of fields.
-If the
-listed fields are embeddable and they are actually referencing documents in other
+If the listed fields are embeddable and they are actually referencing
-resources (and embedding is enbaled for the resource), then the referenced
+documents in other resources (and embedding is enbaled for the resource), then the
-documents will be embedded by default.
+referenced documents will be embedded by default.
 Clients can still opt out from field
 that are embedded by default:

 .. code-block:: console